surrealpatty/SurrealSystems/workspace/README.md

-# 🌐 CodeCrowds
+# 🌐 Surreal Systems

-**CodeCrowds** is a Fiverr-like platform where users can sell their skills, post services, and hire others for tasks.
+**Surreal Systems** is a Fiverr-like platform where users can sell their skills, post services, and hire others for tasks.
 Built with **Node.js, Express, Sequelize**, and **PostgreSQL**, it connects freelancers and clients in a lightweight, modern web app.

 ---